utkarsh-cpu/agentscaffoldcpp/README.md

-# PocketFlow-CPP
+# AgentScaffold-CPP

 A minimalist C++ LLM framework that captures the core abstraction of LLM frameworks through a graph-based approach.
 This is a C++ implementation of the original 100-line Python PocketFlow framework, maintaining the same simplicity and elegance while leveraging C++'s performance characteristics and type safety.

-PocketFlow-CPP enables you to build complex LLM applications using simple, composable nodes connected in graphs.
-Whether you're building agents, workflows, RAG systems, or multi-agent architectures, PocketFlow provides the foundational abstractions you need without the bloat of larger frameworks.
+AgentScaffold-CPP enables you to build complex LLM applications using simple, composable nodes connected in graphs.
+Whether you're building agents, workflows, RAG systems, or multi-agent architectures, this provides the foundational abstractions you need without the bloat of larger frameworks.

 ## Features